mcci-catena/MCCI_Catena_SGPC3/README.md

 ## Converting between modes and command words

-The SHT3x datasheet doesn't give the algorighm (if any) for computing the internal checksums for commands, nor the internal bit structure of the commands.
-Despite the obvious regularity, we decided to resort to some hairy `constexpr` functions to allow us to build and decode commmands cleanly.
+The SHT3x datasheet doesn't give the algorithm (if any) for computing the internal checksums for commands, nor the internal bit structure of the commands.
+Despite the obvious regularity, we decided to resort to some hairy `constexpr` functions to allow us to build and decode commands cleanly.

 ```c++
 enum McciCatenaSht3x::cSHT3x::Repeatability : std::int8_t { Error=-1, NA, Low, Medium, High };